 Your next step is to apply for your benefits: https://www.ebenefits.va.gov/

-Create an account with your basic information and in about a week you will get an email / snail mail containing your Certificate of Basic Eligibility (COBE).
+Create an account with your basic information and in about a week you will get access to your Certificate of Basic Eligibility (COBE).
 This document will tell you the amount of aid you have earned through your military service.

 (Public Law 113-146) changed the amount of tuition and fee charges which can be reported to the U.S. Department of Veterans Affairs (VA).
 Effective July 1, 2015, public institutions of higher education must charge qualifying veterans and dependents tuition and fees at the rate for in-state residents.

 Also, the VA has several rules regarding your acceptance of student aid.
 We highly recommend reading the following guidelines to prevent situations where you could be required to repay VA aid.
 Guidelines for using VA Aid PDF

 The process of applying to college, registering for courses and preparing to transition to your new life as a college student can be daunting for many new student veterans.
 This handy checklist should make the process less overwhelming: Veteran’s Checklist revised 7-2016